Catie Peters

 “Climate Reparations in the Caribbean,” under preparation for Slavery & Abolition.

-2026 “Digging and a Willingness to Dig: Labor, Grassroots Organizing, and Climate Change in Coastal Guyana,” Environmental Humanities, provisionally accepted.
+2026 “Digging and a Willingness to Dig: Gendered Labor, Grassroots Organizing, and Climate Change in Coastal Guyana,” Environmental Humanities, forthcoming.

 2022 “‘The Greatest Attributes of Freedom’: Water, Kinship, and the Village Movement in Colonial Guyana,Journal of Caribbean History 56, no. 1: 24–57.